 Toyota part number 90080-91180 is a common spark plug used in a variety of model years including the Tundra, 4Runner, Matrix, Camry, Scion, and several more.

-In the internal combustion engine, the spark plug delivers spark to that ignites the fuel.
+In the internal combustion engine, the spark plug delivers a spark that ignites the fuel.
 The plugs are located within the engine.
-Spark plugs can wear out and get dirty over time, so they need to be replaced as part of the regular scheduled maintenance of your Toyota.
+Spark plugs can wear out and get dirty over time, so they need to be replaced as part of the regularly scheduled maintenance of your Toyota.
 Refer to your owner’s manual for the suggested mileage for your model.

 - Before you start, disconnect the negative cable on your battery.

 - Using a torque wrench, remove the ignition coil from the cylinder head.
 Turn the spark plug wire boot until you can pull it off the plug.
 The boots are rubber and used as insulation that keeps the high-voltage spark contained.
 Check the boot for any damage.
 Replace the boot if it is damaged because a damaged boot or an improperly installed boot can affect the spark of the plug, which can cause your engine to run poorly.

 - Clean out the spark plug well by blowing compressed air into it.
 This removes harmful contaminants.
 Clean around the area with a shop towel or a hand vacuum.
 The area should be free of dirt and other impurities.